spatie/laravel-mailcoach-docs-old/docs/app/templates/overview.md

 You can use placeholders for certain Mailcoach actions in your links:

-- `::unsubscribeUrl::` The url where users can unsubscribe
+- `::unsubscribeUrl::` The URL where users can unsubscribe
-- `::webViewUrl::` This url will display the html of the campaign
+- `::webViewUrl::` This URL will display the HTML of the campaign
 - `::subscriber.first_name::` The first name of the subscriber

 // TODO // How to create nice looking templates, links to apps/websites… ?